-Getting overwhelmed by the little steps towards building your business is a normal phenomenon for entrepreneurs, and it can often feel like you’re blindly trying to throw all the pieces together.
+Getting overwhelmed by the little steps towards building your business is a normal phenomenon for entrepreneurs.
+It can often feel like you’re blindly trying to throw all the pieces together.

 Creating a strong market entry strategy hinges on one thing — being crystal clear on your goal.
 Once you know exactly what you’re trying to do, then you can work backwards and start figuring out how to make it happen.

 Why Your Market Entry Strategy Matters

 The market entry strategy section of your business plan is where you start mapping out the steps needed to meet your business goals.
 While that may seem like a simple task, this is often the part where things start to fall apart for entrepreneurs.

 This tends to happen if the goals outlined in this section aren’t clearly defined.
 It will impact the clarity of the rest of the strategy throughout the business plan.

 You may have a goal of launching your product with 10 major retailers, but if you don’t have a solid plan for the exact steps you’ll take to make this happen, your potential investors will have concerns.